gg582/remoteCarFromMonet/README.md

 There were a few more contributors from other parts of this project(which are mainly lost).
 Front-end, Higher level management: Kim Koung-Bin(김경빈), Abduolimov Alisherbek(@alisherfw) Structure Engineering is mainly from Kim Koung-Bin, smaller ideas were from Lee Yunjin and Abduolimov Alisherbek, Akhmad Kholmurodov(e.g: Device Driver Structures, TCP Flowchart at actual implementation, Integrated management)
-**All of the sources are implemented by Lee Yunjin, but ideas are from whole laboratory.**
+**Almost all of the sources are implemented by Lee Yunjin, but ideas are from whole laboratory.**

 *Here's a thing:*
 - Main Structure: Kim Koung-bin, Jin Sung-geun